 - 6-8 Maraschino cherries, whole

-- Combine 2 cups of the all purpose flour, the white sugar, salt and quick-rise yeast in a large bowl or the bowl of your stand mixer, fitted with the kneading hook.
-In a small saucepan or in the microwave, heat the water, milk and 2 Tbsp. butter until just warm to the touch (about 105F).
+- Combine 2 1/2 cups of the all purpose flour, the white sugar, salt and quick-rise yeast in a large bowl or the bowl of your stand mixer, fitted with the kneading hook.
+In a small saucepan or in the microwave, heat the water, milk and 2 Tablespoons butter until just warm to the touch (about 105F).
 Stir the milk mixture into the dry ingredients, then add egg and mix in until well combined, scraping down the bowl as needed to combine the flour.
 Start adding more flour, in small increments, mixing in well before adding more.
 Continue adding flour until you have a moist dough that wraps around the hook and cleans the bowl of the mixer.
+Dough will look a bit sticky at this point.
 Remove dough to a lightly floured surface and knead briefly.
 Form into a ball, cover with a clean tea towel and let rest 10 minutes.

 - Once dough has rested, roll into a 9 x 14-inch rectangle.
 Spread the remaining brown sugar/cinnamon mixture evenly over the dough, then sprinkle raisins on top, if using.
 Starting from the long side, roll up jelly roll style, trying not to pull or stretch the dough too much as you roll (aim for a gentle push.
 This prevents the dough spirals from exploding upwards when they cook).
 Pinch the seam together and place on a cutting board, seam side down.
 Cut into 8 even slices (*I like to cut 1/2-inch off each end and then measure the remaining, divide by 8 and then pre-mark the dough lightly with the edge of the knife.
 You could wing it, but that never works out well for me well when I do that.).
 The slices will probably be 1 1/2-inches wide-ish.
 Place the slices cut side up in the pan.
 Cover the pan with plastic wrap and let rise in a warm place for about 40 minutes, or until doubled.